 I created new versions of paper forms in the electronic data collection tool KoBo Toolbox.
 I trained the local teams on how to use the software on their smartphones, and in initial household surveys and data entry, there were time savings of over 70%.
 Skip logic and validation criteria built into the forms supported cleaner data collection than ever before.
 The results were so positive that tablets were purchased for the following year to continue to increase efficiencies.

-I work with teams to measure and evaluate clinical program performance and outcomes using data science and program evaluation techniques.
+I worked with teams to measure and evaluate clinical program performance and outcomes using data science and program evaluation techniques.